Harry Knight (racing driver)

-Harry C. Knight (August 6, 1889 – July 4, 1913) was an American racecar driver.
+Harry C. Knight (August 6, 1889 – July 4, 1913) was an American racing driver.
 He competed in the first two Indianapolis 500 races as well as two "pre-500 era" races at the Indianapolis Motor Speedway in 1910, finishing second in a 100-mile race.

-In the inaugural Indy 500, Knight heroically swerved out of the way to save another driver who had left the pits with a broken steering knuckle, and wrecked his car.
-Knight was regarded by some newspapers as the "Hero of Indianapolis" and it was said that had he not wrecked, he could have won the race.
+In the inaugural Indianapolis 500, Knight swerved out of the way to save another driver who had left the pits with a broken steering knuckle, wrecking his car.
+Knight was regarded by some newspapers as the "Hero of Indianapolis," and it was said that had he not wrecked, he could have won the race.
+He had not led the race when the accident occurred.
 Knight suffered a severe brain concussion and bruises.
-The first words he cried were, “I didn’t hit him, I didn’t hit him!” according to eyewitnesses.
+According to eyewitnesses, the first words he cried were, “I didn’t hit him, I didn’t hit him!”

 Knight and his riding mechanic Milton Michaelis were killed while racing in a 200-mile Championship Car race at the Columbus Driving Park, a 1-mile dirt oval, in July 1913.